 A common question for beginner hikers is: Should I choose a low-cut shoe or mid-height boot?
 A pair of hiking boots often weighs several ounces to a pound more than shoes, but the weight is one of several considerations.
 The conditions, distances to cover and personal ankle and foot strength are all important factors.
 Boots provide more protection from mud, snow, and water, and they are a necessity for rough terrain with heavy loads.
 Hiking boots are also warmer than a low-cut shoe.

 Best Uses for Hiking Shoes

 "Hiking" covers a whole range of fun-on-your-feet adventures, including day hikes requiring minimum essentials.
 These could be strolls on maintained trails or many miles covered at speed in rough terrain and everything in between.
 Hiking also encompasses short backpacking trips with light or medium loads or long fastpacking trips where paring down the weight becomes a priority.

 A Note on Pack Weight

 We often refer to light, medium, and heavy loads for hiking and backpacking.
 Light refers to everything up to 20 lbs.
 This covers day hikers and some of the ultralight backpacker and thru-hiker folks.
 By medium loads, we mean 20-35 lbs.
-It's a noticeable amount of weight to carry, and footwear offering good foot support is important.
+It's a noticeable amount of weight to carry, and footwear offering foot support is important.
 Anything more than 35 pounds is heavy.
 Most folks want boots for these loads.

 Backpacking with Light or Medium Loads